Zackinator/Simple-Youtube/youtube downloader/README.md

 #Usage

-Once all the installation is done you only need to run the program youpy.py with the input link
+Once all the installation is done you only need to run the program trough command prompt(cmd) writing youpy.py with the input link

 Example: youpy.py --pathIn Link-here

-otherwise you can just run the program and later enter your youtube link.
+Otherwise you can just run the program and later enter your youtube link.

 The python program accepts single videos and list of videos.